drahosj/308labs/lab-03/lab03.md

 title: 'Script Interpretation'
 ---

 In this lab, knowledge of how to create new processes and have those new processes execute other programs will be extended, along with exploration of a few extra topics.
 Now, not only will the child processes execute other programs, the return value of the programs will need to be evaluated by the parent.
 Those extra topics will be how to write simple shell scripts using the Bourne Again SHell (Bash), and how to implement some of Bash’s built-in functions.
-Again, some familiarity with how to open a file, read from it, and parse what was read from the file will be needed for this lab as well.
+Again, some familiarity with how to open a file, read from it, and parse what was read from the file will be needed for this lab.

 # Handling Child Process Return Values
 In the previous lab, when a program is run on a child process, the parent process waits on the child process; and once the program on the child process terminates, the parent process doesn't evaluate the return value in the `status` variable, as it was not necessary.
 This is no longer the case for this lab.
 Recall for the previous lab how the parent process waits for the child process: